-Brandwatch Analytics is a very powerful and versatile tool, especially when it comes to Twitter and your owned channels.
+Brandwatch Consumer Research is a very powerful and versatile tool, especially when it comes to Twitter and your owned channels.

 You can plug your accounts in to get metrics on followers, impressions, audience, and engagement, while also getting a navigable mentions list where you can tag and categories content.